 Why is a Good Domain Name Important?

-Your domain is important for a number of reasons.
+Your domain is important for several reasons.
 However, the two biggest reasons you want a good name are for brand recognition and local area searches.

 If your domain name doesn’t match (or closely match) your brand name, customers are going to feel a disconnect.